Decoding Immune-Mediated Diseases

 When activated by infection or vaccination, B cells can produce antibodies against foreign invaders.
 “Self-reactive” B cells can produce autoantibodies, which can mistakenly tag cells in the body as foreign, thereby triggering the immune system to attack.
 Dr. Zikherman and colleagues previously showed that a small group of molecules—members of the NR4A family—are expressed at high levels in self-reactive B cells.
 She and her team of co-investigators will take advantage of high NR4A expression in self-reactive B cells to identify such cells in people with type 1 diabetes, multiple sclerosis, and systemic lupus erythematous.
 The investigative team will couple this with a novel high-throughput phage-display platform to screen samples from people in order to identify specific autoantigens and autoantibodies.
 The goal of this work is to define targets and genetic programs that guide disease-causing B cells to promote autoimmunity, to identify new disease biomarkers, and to develop new therapeutic approaches to eliminate such B cells selectively.

-JDRF-National MS Society Co-Funded Research Awards
+Breakthrough T1D-National MS Society Co-Funded Research Awards

 Amit Bar-Or, M.D.